 Umm..I think the ‘I would replace it with cauliflower‘ part here is key.

 The reality is that you can literally obsess about anything, from chocolate to no carbs to vegan food, and that’s a bad thing.
 But that’s got nothing to do with clean eating itself; it’s more about an obsessive disorder, which Simmons clearly had.
 Oh, and speaking of disorders: that term, ‘orthorexia’ is a made-up term that’s not currently recognized as a clinical diagnosis in the DSM-5, but many journalists like to use it anyway.

 Clean Eating is all about taking control of your health.
 In fact, Ella Woodward, (aka Deliciously Ella) is far from sick due to clean eating; in fact, she – and several other clean eating bloggers, including Madeline Shaw and Natasha Corrett, recovered from chronic illnesses only after adopting a plant-based diet.

 6. The most popular Insta-chefs have no nutritional training from accredited universities

-This is an accusation made by several magazines.
-But first, let me ask this: what value is there in having a university degree in nutrition when big Pharmaceutical and Agricultural companies are hijacking the educational system?
+But let’s go a bit further: what value is there in having a university degree in nutrition when big Pharmaceutical and Agricultural companies are hijacking the educational system?
 Since the Bayh-Dole Act of 1980 was passed in America, professors have been encouraged ‘to behave like entrepreneurs’ who could benefit financially from their research, not public employees creating ideas for the public domain.
 That’s when food and agribusiness companies began to funnel huge amounts of cash into grants and university programs.